gurpreet2301/ACENET_Summer_School_MPI/_episodes/04-send-and-recv.md

 title: "Send and receive"
 teaching: 15
 exercises: 10
+questions:
+- How are messages passed?
+objectives:
+- Write code to pass a message from one process to another
+keypoints:
+- Functions: MPI\_Ssend, MPI\_Recv
+- Types: MPI\_CHAR, MPI\_Status
 ---

 Our "Hello World" program doesn't actually pass any messages.
 Let's fix this, but first we need to know a little more about messages.